james-yf/Uni/cs2521/Notes/Makefiles.md

 There are 3 distinct steps in the C compilation process.

-Preprocessing: Handles lines beginning with "#", so #includes, #defines, and
+1. Preprocessing: Handles lines beginning with "#", so #includes, #defines, and
 #ifdef.

+> gcc -E source.c is the command for isolating the preprocessing step, the
+> output is a modified source code file with all the "#" lines resolved

+2.

 <!-- Compilation:  -->